-History witnessed such a passage earlier this month, when the end of our winter season saw the retirement of Xanterra’s fleet of Bombardier snowcoaches.
+History witnessed such a passage in 2016, when the end of our winter season saw the retirement of Xanterra’s fleet of Bombardier snowcoaches.
 Our 21-coach fleet was purchased chiefly by our predecessor, the Yellowstone Park Company, across the period 1965-78.
 They have been the backbone of winter touring in Yellowstone since that time.
 They owe their appearance, a bit that of a stretched Volkswagen Beetle, to their inventor, Canadian Joseph-Armand Bombardier, who patented their design in 1937.
 In the years that followed, while their mechanical design improved through time, their basic look never did.
 In the years before Canada began plowing roads on a regular basis, Bombardier sold thousands for use as anything – a doctor’s personal car, delivery truck, school bus, whatever was needed.

 And we needed them here in Yellowstone.
 Winter touring for the general public began in 1949 with little buggies called snowplanes, but these only carried one passenger.
 Two Bombardiers (model R-12, the same as all of ours) began touring in from West Yellowstone in 1955, and these and others still operate for Yellowstone Alpen Guides today, and will continue into the future.